 Students will be enrolled in OT 506 (Intro to Health Promotion, Planning, and Programing), a community engaged course, that will prepare them to create, implement, and evaluate community-based occupational therapy services.
 Student groups will identify a community partner as well as a research topic this semester.
 Students will participate in scholarly activities that align with current research priorities and advance knowledge translation, professional practice, service delivery, or professional issues (Scholarship of Integration and Scholarship of Application).
 They will begin their literature review, requiring analysis and synthesis of data, which will also provide the foundation for the design and development of a specific occupational therapy service program for their community partner based on an identified need.
 Throughout the development of their specific occupational therapy service program, they will demonstrate an understanding and apply the principles of instructional design and teaching and learning.
-ACOTE standards: B.5.6, B.5.7, B.6.3, B.6.1, B.6.6
+ACOTE standards: B.4.7, B.4.8, B.5.2, B.2.12 (relates to)